-World UFO Day 2019: History and Interesting Facts
+World UFO Day 2020: History, Significance and Key Facts

-World UFO Day reminds us about the possible existence of aliens in the Universe.
-Watch on skies are done for any signs of aliens who may come to visit our world.
+The day reminds us of the possible existence of aliens in the Universe.
+Skywatch is done for any signs of aliens who may come to visit our world.
 Do you believe that aliens are there or not?

 World UFO Day: History

 Let us tell you that usually UFOs are thought to be sophisticated spaceships of alien visitors to Earth.
-Therefore, the term UFO can be used to refer any type of object or phenomenon that has not been previously observed in an area.
+Therefore, the term UFO can be used to refer to any type of object or phenomenon that has not been previously observed in an area.
 Most of the sightings of the UFO are easily explained by scientific means.
 So, UFO's are a constant subject of conspiracy theories around the world.
-In 1950s Edward J. Ruppelt an officer in the United States Air Force first coined the term UFO for replacing the prevailing terms used for unidentified objects in the skies at that time.
+In 1953, the title of UFO was originally created by the United States of Air Force to record and review any instances where a flying object was logged in official reporting.
+UFO for replacing the prevailing terms used for unidentified objects in the skies at that time.
 These terms are named as flying saucers and flying discs.

 Three most famous UFO sightings around the world are as follows:

-- Kenneth Arnold, 1947: The UFO origination can be traced back to a civilian pilot Kenneth Arnold.
-On 24 June, 1947, when he was flying his aircraft near Washington's Mount Rainier, he was nine blue, glowing objects flying fast with an estimated speed of 1,700 miles per hour in a V formation.
-Also, various reports have also surfaced 9 UFOs but the government never sighted the true explanation and suggested as hallucination.
+1. Kenneth Arnold, 1947: The UFO origination can be traced back to a civilian pilot Kenneth Arnold.
+On 24 June, 1947, when he was flying his aircraft near Washington's Mount Rainier, he claimed to have seen nine blue, glowing objects flying fast with an estimated speed of 1,700 miles per hour in a V formation.
+Also, various reports have also surfaced 9 UFOs but the government never sighted the true explanation and suggested as a hallucination.

-- Rendlesham Forest, 1980: The US Air Force officials in 1980 stationed in Woodbridge and Bentwaters reported of seeing strange colourful lights above the Tendlesham Forest about 160 kilometers away from the London.
+3. Rendlesham Forest, 1980: The US Air Force officials in 1980 stationed in Woodbridge and Bentwaters reported seeing strange colourful lights above the Rendlesham Forest about 100 miles northeast of London.
 It was said that a man entered the forest and claimed that he saw a sort of spacecraft and on the next day people over there confirmed about the damage caused near trees and also about a high level of radiation at the site.
 But the Ministry of UK claimed to have not found any credible threat to the nation and so, did not pursue the investigations.

-- Even in India in 2007, in Kolkata, a face moving object was identified between 3:30 am and 6:30 am and was filmed on a camera.
-The shape of the object changed from a sphere to a triangle and further change in to a straight line.
+4. Even in India in 2007, in Kolkata, according to some news, a face moving object was identified between 3:30 am and 6:30 am and was filmed on a camera.
+The shape of the object changed from a sphere to a triangle and further change into a straight line.

-It is celebrated in a number of ways like UFO enthusiasts gathered around the world in known UFO hotspots like Rozwell New Mexico and share stories, provides supports for other believers and watch in the night about UFOs.
+It is celebrated in a number of ways like UFO enthusiasts gathered around the world in known UFO hotspots like Rozwell New Mexico and share stories, provides supports for other believers, and watches in the night about UFOs.

 So, we can say that UFO sightings are more frequent that one would imagine.